douglasgreen/outlines/language/esperanto/wordlist.en.md

 forigi - to remove
 forigo - removal
 foriro - departure
-forki - (skip, not an Esperanto word) forlasi - to leave, to abandon formado - formation formala - formal formante - forming formato - format formei - (skip, not an Esperanto word) formigi - (skip, not an Esperanto word) formiĝo - formation formi - to form formo - form, shape
+forlasi - to leave, to abandon formado - formation formala - formal formante - forming formato - format formiĝo - formation formi - to form formo - form, shape